 "I didn't worry about being thought of as a chicken," Mikita said.
 "Not after some of the hard knocks I had taken.
 I didn't have to worry about it destroying my good looks, either.
 I didn't have any to destroy."

 A consummate playmaker, Mikita played with a spate of wings.
 He centered the "Scooter Line" with Ab McDonald and Wharram, then a second incarnation with Doug Mohns and Wharram -- a highly productive threesome during the 1960s.
 On occasion, Mikita and Hull would link up, statues waiting to happen.
 In 2010, the Chicago Sun-Times published a list of its greatest players in franchise history.
 Mikita was No. 1, Hull No. 2.

 Mikita, Jill and family were full-time residents of Chicago, where they endeared themselves to the community.
 Mikita answered his own phone, cut his own lawn, and was a serial giver.
 When a friend mentioned that his deaf son loved hockey, Mikita helped launch the American Hearing Impaired Hockey Association.

-"When I came to Canada, I couldn't understand what people were saying," Mikita said.
+"When I came to Canada, I couldn't understand what people were saying," said Mikita, who died on Aug.
+7, 2018 at the age of 78.
 "I might as well have been deaf.
 So I could understand what these kids were dealing with, barriers, lack of confidence and self-esteem.
 Amazing.
 Because I was able to skate a little bit and shoot a puck, I have been incredibly blessed.
 I scratch my head sometimes.
 How did this happen?
 Like I mentioned before.
 Fiction.
 Except it's true."